-On 11 November 2014, Westerby wrote to Mr N about his investments in the Kijani and SAMAIF funds.
+On 11 November 2014, Westerby wrote to Mr H about his investments in the Kijani and SAMAIF funds.
 It explained that the funds would, following a Policy Statement from the FCA in August 2014, be considered to be non-standard assets.
+Its letter also said the Mauritian Financial Services Commission ('MFSC') had issued enforcement orders against companies under which both the Kijani and the SAMAIF funds were 'cells'.

 It explained that non-standard assets are often speculative and high risk, and that it only permitted such assets where full investment advice had been provided by a regulated financial advisor or where the investor was a High Net Worth/Sophisticated or Elective Professional Investor.
-It further explained that the investments might be higher risk than Mr N originally considered, and it was therefore imperative that Mr N discuss this with his financial advisor.
+It further explained that the investments might be higher risk than Mr H originally considered, and it was therefore imperative that he discuss this with his financial advisor.